makrai/notes/xue2010-mt5-massively-multiling-text2text.md

   to roughly 1 trillion input tokens total.
 This is the same amount of pretraining as T5 and about 16 as much as XLM-R
   * inverse square-root learning rate schedule used by T5 during pre-training,
-  * not apply dropout during pre-training.
-We use the
+  * not apply dropout during pre-training
   * same self-supervised objective as T5, with 15% of tokens masked and an average noise span length of 3
   * We ablate some of these experimental details in section 4.2
-* For fine-tuning, we use a constant learning rate of 0.001 and dropout rate of 0.1 for all tasks.
-We use batch size 2 17 for most tasks but increased this up to 2 20 in a few cases based on performance on the validation set.
-For
+* For fine-tuning, we use a constant learning rate of 0.001 and dropout rate of 0.1 for all tasks
+  * batch size 2 17 for most tasks but increased this up to 2 20 in a few cases based on performance on the validation set
   * early stopping, we save checkpoints every 200 steps and choose the checkpoint with the highest validation performance